RadioAstronomySoftwareGroup/pyuvsim/reference_simulations/first_generation/README.md

 [Brown Digital Repository (BDR)](https://repository.library.brown.edu/studio/collections/bdr:wte2qah8/) and ideally updated regularly.
-The latest first generation reference simulation data can be downloaded with `../download_ref_sims.py` for comparison, though comparison with latest first generation reference simulations is also handled with pytest.
+The latest first generation reference simulation data can be downloaded with `../download_ref_sims.py` for comparison, though comparison with latest first generation reference simulations is handled with pytest.
 All reference simulations uploaded to the BDR are available to download via https -- through script or manual page navigation -- and the BDR has a solid API.